jamieeeeeeeeeeeeeeee/Brute-Library/README.md

 # Brute Library
-Library of exhaustive search or brute force solutions
+Library of exhaustive search or brute force algorithms